ardata-fr/doconv/README.md

 docx_file <- system.file(package = "doconv", "doc-examples/example.docx")
 to_miniature(
   filename = docx_file,
-  row = c(1, 1, 2, 2),
+  row = c(1, 1, 2, 2))
-  use_docx2pdf = TRUE)
 ```

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-It uses ‘LibreOffice’ to convert Word or PowerPoint documents to PDF.
-It
+It uses ‘Microsoft Word’ or ‘Microsoft PowerPoint’ program to convert
-probably works with other types of document but the package is only
-focusing on PDF, Word and PowerPoint documents.
-If option
+Word or PowerPoint documents to PDF.
+If program ‘Microsoft Word’ or
-`use_docx2pdf=TRUE`, [docx2pdf](https://github.com/AlJohri/docx2pdf) is
+‘Microsoft PowerPoint’ is not available, it uses ‘LibreOffice’ to
-used instead of ‘LibreOffice’ to convert Word files to PDF; you can only
+convert Word or PowerPoint documents to PDF.

-use that option if ‘Word’ and ‘docx2pdf’ is installed on your machine.
+Thus, this package can only be used when ‘Microsoft Word’ and ‘Microsoft
+PowerPoint’ programs are available or eventually ‘LibreOffice’.

 ## Convert a PowerPoint file to PDF